FB Pixel

 Trying to cram in too many models can also be detrimental.
 It shows you are indecisive and may be casting a wide net to see what might work.

 This information is usually missing in early-stage startup presentations.
-Don't be so in love with your solution and think that people are just waiting to throw money at you.
+Do not be so in love with your solution and think that people are just waiting to throw money at you.
 Typically, investors want to see one primary business model that will produce returns, and some reasoning as to why you have chosen it.

 Another mistake most common in entrepreneurs who are overly excited about their idea is overestimating their business potential.